jimmy-kyalo/covid-19-tracker/README.md

+This React app tracks corona virus (covid-19) stats worldwide using data from [disease.sh](https://disease.sh/) - An open API for disease-related statistics

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all dependencies listed in the `package.json` file.

 ### `npm start`